kevinsullivan/cs2120f22/README.md

 ## Legal and contact

 - Acknowledgement: This work is supported in part by the National Science Foundation under grant (Award Abstract) #1909414 to Kevin Sullivan and Sebastian Elbaum.
-- Copyright: © 2021 by Kevin Sullivan, Sebastian Elbaum, et al.
+- Copyright: © 2021-2022 by Kevin Sullivan, et al.
 - Primary and Contact Author: Kevin Sullivan.
 UVa CS Dept. sullivan@virginia.edu.
-Acknowledgements to Charlie Houghton, Andrew Elsey, et al., for preliminary work on tooling.